Pentagon grappling with new vaccine orders; timing uncertain - The Boston Globe

-WASHINGTON (AP) — Defense Secretary Lloyd Austin is vowing he “won’t let grass grow under our feet” as the department begins to implement the new vaccine and testing directives.
-But Pentagon officials on Friday were scrambling to figure out how to enact and enforce the changes across the vast military population and determine which National Guard and Reserve troops would be affected by the orders.
+WASHINGTON — Defense Secretary Lloyd Austin is vowing he “won’t let grass grow under our feet” as the department begins to implement the new vaccine and testing directives.
+But Pentagon officials were scrambling at week’s end to figure out how to enact and enforce the changes across the vast military population and determine which National Guard and Reserve troops would be affected by the orders.

 Advertisement

-Any plan to make the vaccine mandatory will require a waiver signed by Biden, because the Food and Drug Administration has not yet given the vaccine final, formal approval.
-According to federal law, the requirement to offer individuals a choice of accepting or rejecting use of an emergency use vaccine may only be waived by the president, “only if the president determines in writing that complying with such requirement is not in the interests of national security.”
+Any plan to make the vaccine mandatory will require a waiver signed by Biden because the Food and Drug Administration has not yet given the vaccine final, formal approval.
+According to federal law, the requirement to offer individuals a choice of accepting or rejecting use of an emergency use vaccine may only be waived by the president and “only if the president determines in writing that complying with such requirement is not in the interests of national security.”

-Mandating the vaccine prior to FDA approval will likely trigger opposition from vaccine opponents, and drag the military into political debates over what has become a highly divisive issue in America.
+Mandating the vaccine before FDA approval will likely trigger opposition from vaccine opponents and drag the military into political debates over what has become a highly divisive issue in America.

-Military commanders, however, have also struggled to separate vaccinated recruits from those not vaccinated during early portions of basic training across the services in order to prevent infections.
+Military commanders, however, have also struggled to separate vaccinated recruits from unvaccinated recruits during early portions of basic training across the services in order to prevent infections.
 So, for some, a mandate could make training and housing less complicated.

 Advertisement

-According to the Pentagon, more than 1 million service members are fully vaccinated, and another 233,000 have gotten at least one shot.
-There are roughly 2 million active duty, Guard and Reserve troops.
+According to the Pentagon, more than 1 million service members are fully vaccinated, and 233,000 have gotten at least one shot.
+There are roughly 2 million active-duty, Guard and Reserve troops.

 A vaccine mandate will also raise questions about whether the military services will discharge troops who refuse the vaccine.

 National Guard officials said initial guidance suggests that Guard troops who initially refuse the vaccine once its mandatory will receive counseling from medical personnel.
-If they still refuse they would be ordered to take it, and failure to follow that order could result in adminitrative or punitive action.
+If they still refuse, they would be ordered to take it, and failure to follow that order could result in administrative or punitive action.

-On Friday, Guard officials said leaders were still nailing down legal recommendations on which citizen soldiers would be affected by the new requirements and who would not.
+On Friday, Guard officials said leaders were still nailing down legal recommendations on which citizen soldiers would be affected by the new requirements.
 Officials said it appears the bulk of the Guard would eventually have to get the vaccine, when it is mandated.

 Guard troops on federal active duty would be given the vaccine in their units wherever they are deployed, and others would get it when they report to their monthly drill weekend or annual training.
 The system, according to Guard officials, would resemble any other vaccine requirement.